mypreview/GEO-Top-Bar/docs/how-to-change-bar-background-color.md

 The example used below (#f9bf3b) is called a hex code, and it is one of the several ways that CSS has to represent a single solid color, Another way to declare a color is to use RGB or RGBa.

-!> Unlike hex codes, these values allow for transparency (alpha), which can be super useful.

-?> There is a clickable zone on the right and left sides of the slider to make it easier to get to **alpha values of 0 or 100**.

 Navigate to **Appearance > Customize > GEO Top Bar > Color Scheme** and here you will be able to locate the **"Bar Background"** option.

 ![Bar Background Color](http://res.cloudinary.com/mypreview/image/upload/v1492221327/bar-background-color_pfwutv.gif)